 In a letter to the Supreme Court on Monday, Yameen wrote that judges had encroached on the powers of the state and called its recent ruling an "infringement of national security and public interest."

-The US State Department has criticized Yameen's actions.
-Spokeswoman Heather Nauert said the president had "systematically alienated his coalition, jailed or exiled every major opposition political figure" since his election in 2013.
-She called US officials "troubled and disappointed" by the developments in the Maldives.
+US State Department spokeswoman Heather Nauert said Yameen had "alienated his coalition, jailed or exiled every major opposition political figure" since his election in 2013.

-What was the Supreme Court ruling?
-Last week, judges ordered nine jailed opposition leaders freed, including Gayoom's son Farish, an opposition lawmaker.
+Power struggle with the Supreme Court: Last week, judges ordered nine jailed opposition leaders freed, including Gayoom's son Farish.
 The ruling also ordered the government to reinstate 12 legislators who were sacked for defecting to the opposition, potentially paving the way to impeach the president.
 Yameen has defied the ruling.

 aw/rt (AP, AFP, Reuters, dpa)